Corionis/CorionisServiceManager/docs/index.md

 CSM is free and open source distributed under the [MIT License](https://github.com/Corionis/CorionisServiceManager/blob/master/LICENSE.txt).

+Not sure which download to use?
+See [Using the MSI installer versus just the .exe](msi-vs-exe).

 ## Screenshots
 CSM Monitor tab:<br/>
 ![CSM Monitor tab](res/ss-monitor.jpg "Monitor tab")<br/>